johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-11-american-walker-in-britain-part-2/index.md

 Later is was a route for driving cattle down out of the Highlands to market in Glasgow and beyond.

-I walked this route in 1998 on a self-guide tour arranged by [Sherpa](https://www.sherpavan.com/trails/west_highland_way.asp).
+I walked this route in 1998 on a self-guided tour arranged by [Sherpa](https://www.sherpavan.com/trails/west_highland_way.asp).
 I have great memories of leaving Kingshouse in Glencoe and walking up the Devil's Staircase to the highest point on the path and a spectacular view of the valley below.
 And I remember being tired and footsore by the time I reached my bed in Kinlochleven, but that's all